 - ¾ cup chocolate chips

-- Make flax eggs by combining two tablespoons organic flax seed meal (or ground flax seeds) with 6 tablespoons warm water.
+- Make flax eggs by combining two tablespoons of organic flax seed meal (or ground flax seeds) with 6 tablespoons of warm water.
 Set aside to thicken.

 - In a food processor combine almonds and quinoa flakes and process until ground.
 Place in a large bowl and add baking soda and salt and stir until well combined.